Learn about the long term benefits of agrimony for diabetes

 his plant was originally known as Agrimonia now commonly known as agrimony.
 A perennial herbaceous flowering plant belonging to the Rosaceae family.
 Agrimony is native of temperate regions of the Northern Hemisphere and abundant throughout Europe.

-Ancient Greeks treated eye conditions and concocted a brew to treat gallbladder, diarrhea, liver, and kidneys.
+Ancient Greeks treated eye conditions with a brew made from agrimony to treat gallbladder, diarrhea, liver, and kidney problems.
 Austrian traditional medicine used agrimony internally as a tea to treat conditions related to liver, bile, gastrointestinal, and respiratory tract disorders.
 Anglo-Saxons used it to treat wounds, preparing a solution made from the leaves and seeds.
 In the middle ages there was a preparation called eau d’arquebusade, or “musket-shot water” made from it.
 Agrimony is also part of the Bach flower remedies.

 Agrimony for diabetes